Europeans are trying to bring back Polaroid and its SX-70 instant film.

 This points up a very important idea in brand preservation, namely that it is important to keep something continuous going as it is hard to start something completely from scratch.

 Today, as companies morph and change, it is important for company owners to protect the intellectual property assets in places where it can be not only preserved but protected in case either the company gets bought, goes bankrupt or just plain screws things up.

 This is the case with Polariod, where a well known brand that sold for millions after bankruptcy auction was unable to continue production of its namesake film.
 The technology was scattered, manufacturing processes were lost, and now new idealists are having to reconstruct the Polaroid process.

-The brand is terribly valuable; just this weekend on the beach, I heard conversation about whether sunglasses were Polarized.
+The brand is terribly valuable; just this weekend on the beach, I overheard conversation about whether sunglasses were Polarized.

 We can think of a couple of other film technologies that have been slightly forgotten, but still seem viable as niche brands, including the Kodak Carousel, Kodachrome film and the Kodak Super 8 movie.
 One process we can’t see much value in is the Kodak 110 camera.
 I never got that one.

 Other retro technologies have had reprieves as times changed.
 We can think of revivals of: